USS Mahnomen County: Post-war activities

 LST-912 reached San Diego on 21 January 1946.
 Reassigned to the Atlantic Fleet, she sailed via the Panama Canal for the Gulf of Mexico on 30 January, arriving New Orleans on 20 February, to continue in commission with the 16th Reserve Fleet.
 On 30 October 1946, she was returned to active status and departed the Washington Navy Yard for two years of duty with the Amphibious Force at Little Creek, Virginia.

 Assigned to the 6th Fleet in July 1948, LST-912 departed Morehead City, North Carolina on 5 September for Europe, arriving Tangiers 23 July.
 She cruised the Mediterranean into 1949, visiting Sicily; Tripoli, Libya; Bizerte, Tunisia; Malta; and Marseille, France, before returning to Morehead City on 6 February 1949.
 From 8 to 16 March, the landing ship participated in the annual Caribbean amphibious exercises of "Operation Springboard."
 LST-912 continued to conduct amphibious training out of Little Creek with occasional trips to the West Indies until 1955.
-From 28 July to 13 August 1952, she was anchored off Thule, Greenland resupplying an American airfield as part of "Operation Bluejay."
+From 28 July to 13 August 1952, she was anchored off Thule, Greenland, resupplying the American airfield as part of "Operation Bluejay."

 LST-912 was placed in reserve in January 1955.
 On 1 July, she was renamed Mahnomen County.
 On 25 August, she decommissioned and entered the Atlantic Reserve Fleet at Green Cove Springs, Florida.

 Vietnam War

 Mahnomen County recommissioned at Philadelphia, Pennsylvania on 27 March 1963.
 Assigned to Reserve LST Squadron 2, she served for the next three years in the 5th Naval District, operating along the Atlantic coast from New York to the Bahamas.

 On 21 December 1965, Mahnomen County was again placed in the active fleet; and on 27 January 1966, departed Little Creek for Charleston, South Carolina, arriving 29 December, to embark Army supplies.
-The next day she sailed for Southeast Asia with the Pulaski County and New London County, stopping at Pearl Harbor from 4 March to 21 April, before continuing on to Vietnam via Okinawa, arriving Vung Tau on 27 May.
+The next day she sailed for Southeast Asia with the Pulaski County and New London County, stopping at Pearl Harbor from 4 March to 21 April, before continuing on to South Vietnam via Okinawa, arriving Vung Tau on 27 May.
 She operated as a military transport and supply ship between Sasebo, Japan; Subic Bay, Philippine Islands; Kaohsiung, Taiwan; and Phan Rang, Vietnam through the next seven months, supporting the effort to curb Communist aggression in South Vietnam.